williamscommajason/EMD-LPC/README.md

 ## Example

 In most cases default settings are enough.
-Simply import `EMD` and pass your signal to instance or to `emd()` method.
+Simply import `EMD` and pass your signal `save()` method to encode your signal to a `BytesIO` object.

 ```python
 from EMDLPC import EMD